We are delighted to host this year’s conference: Towards the Post-Pandemic City?

 Conference attendance and registration

+This conference is free to attend and will be held online.
 If you have an expression of interest in attending the conference only (not submitting a paper) please email your Name, Position, Institution and Research Interests to CURACONFERENCE2022@dmu.ac.uk by Friday 10th June 2022.
 Once the programme is finalised, we will be able to send this through to enable you to access the conference plenary sessions and panels.
+To review the conference programme click here.
+Click here to view our complete Book of Abstracts.

 Professor Matthew Gandy, Department of Geography, University of Cambridge.